 Fausto Pocar is Professor Emeritus of International Law, former Dean and Vice-Rector at the University of Milan, Italy.
 As of 2012, he serves as President of the International Institute of Humanitarian Law.
 In 2015 he has been re-elected for another four-year mandate.

-He has a long (30 years) association with the United Nations.
-Currently an Appeal Judge (since 2000) of the International Criminal Tribunals for the former Yugoslavia (ICTY) and for Rwanda (ICTR), he has served as Vice-President and subsequently as President (2005-2008) of the ICTY, and has presided over many Yugoslavian and Rwandan cases, both at The Hague and Arusha.
+He has more than 30 years of association with the United Nations.
+Since 2000 Appeal Judge of the International Criminal Tribunals for the former Yugoslavia (ICTY) and for Rwanda (ICTR), he has served as Vice-President and subsequently as President (2005-2008) of the ICTY, and has presided over many Yugoslavian and Rwandan cases, both at The Hague and Arusha.

 He has served for sixteen years, including as Rapporteur and Chairman, in the UN Human Rights Committee under the International Covenant on Civil and Political Rights.
 Further, he served as Special Representative of the UN High Commissioner for Human Rights for visits to Chechnya and the Russian Federation during the first conflict in 1995-1996.